 Why does this matter so much?
 Because if you look at our speed test before and after, the site that loaded entirely from cache was over 50% faster.
 And this was on our small development site.
 On larger sites, the percentage will be even bigger.
 This is why it’s vital that you understand how to speed test your website properly.

-Besides the requests to your hosting provider and CDN, you will most likely also have external requests to things such as Facebook, Google Analytics, Google Fonts, etc. Troubleshooting these is an issue for another day. 😉 Check out our post on how to identify and analyze external services on your WordPress site, our ultimate Pingdom guide, and our in-depth guide on how to change font in WordPress.
+Besides the requests to your hosting provider and CDN, you will most likely also have external requests to things such as Facebook, Google Analytics, Google Fonts, etc. Troubleshooting these is an issue for another day. 😉 Check out our post on how to identify and analyze external services on your WordPress site, our ultimate Pingdom guide, and our in-depth guide on how to change fonts in WordPress.

 Best Website Speed Test Tools in 2023